mqm-laboratory/mqm-laboratory.github.io/README.md

 # People

 New people can be added by appending them to `_pages/profiles.md`.
 By convention, the text for each person is stored in `_pages/about_name.md`.
+Images are stored in `assets/img` folder and should be sqaure aspect ratio.

+# Projects

+New projects can be added to the `_projects` folder.